-Glossy, green, serrated edges with sharp points, almond-like aroma when crushed.
+Glossy, green, serrated edges with sharp points, having an almond-like aroma when crushed.

-Reddish to grayish brown bark on young stems, with odor of bitter almonds
+Reddish to grayish brown bark on young stems, with the odor of bitter almonds

 (hydrogen cyanide) when scratched, grayish old bark, fairly smooth, no thorns.

-Widespread root system provides erosion control.
-Can re-sprout from root
+The widespread root system provides erosion control.
+It can re-sprout from its root

 crown after a fire.